Intern

 E-mail

-After obtaining her bachelor's degree in biology, Nadja continued her studies in this field of science and specialised in pharmaceutical biology and molecular tumour biology during her master's studies at the University of Würzburg.
-In September 2022, she started her PhD in Kretzschmar group.
+After obtaining her bachelor's degree in biology, Nadja continued her studies in this field of science, specialising in pharmaceutical biology and molecular tumour biology during her master's studies at the University of Würzburg.
+In September 2022, she started her PhD in the Kretzschmar group.

-Nadja's PhD project is focused on patient-derived oral cancer organoids and their application for translational medicine.
+Nadja's PhD project focuses on patient-derived oral cancer organoids and their application in translational medicine.

 Nadja's project is funded by the German Cancer Aid.